freiondrej/freiondrej.github.io/_posts/2024-09-28-learning-redwood-js-part-1.md

 ---

 I need to stop this now and be with my family again, so sadly this Part 1 ends without a clear success.
 But I'm intrigued!
 Hopefully I'll get to make a Part 2 soon.

+---

+## EDIT:

+Have some more time to try.
+It occurred to me the next best thing to help pinpoint the problem will be to checkout the "official" cambium and try to build+serve it.
+Et voilà!
+Indeed, the app is running.
+What could be the difference?
+What key part did I miss when copying the files one by one?
+I suspect it's something with the RSC rather than redwood itself, because in my app the `div#redwood-app` is empty, and as little as I know of React, I think that it's React who should be populating it.
+One thing I noticed but not sure if significant - when building the official cambium, only Web is being built and no note about prerendering is shown.
+But when building mine, Prisma client (=DB client), GraphQL schema and API are also being built, and a note about "no routes marked for prerendering" is shown, even though the Routes.tsx file is identical.
+Not sure if those other builds might somehow interfere... now I'm rather curious how Redwood even decides what gets built.
+By any chance, is it the mere presence of the `api` folder?
+Let me try deleting it.
+Yes indeed, now the `build` output is identical with the official cambium.
+But no, still white screen only.

+One thing I noticed - in my app, `web/src/Document.tsx` is logging children as `'$$typeof': Symbol(react.transitional.element)`, whereas in the official one it's `'$$typeof': Symbol(react.element)`.
+Could that be the difference?
+I have no idea what that means ...
+[Later I found out this is not a problem, as after using the deps from the official cambium, I was still getting the `'$$typeof': Symbol(react.transitional.element)` but this time it loaded.
+Guess some things can remain a mystery.]

+Another difference I noticed is that the output of `serve` seems to be much richer in case of the official cambium.
+Why?
+Does it depend on some config, or could it be that we're using different versions of dependencies?
+My output is missing `fullkey`, `buildManifest`, `proxy created`, `renderFromDist` and `attaching streaming handler` sections that are present in the official app.
+Ok so it seems `node_modules/.bin/rw-serve-fe` is different and it might not be a problem automatically, the newer version is just not logging as much it seems.
+However it is something to consider whether it's not doing something wrong.
+I'll try using `package.json`s from the official cambium. **Yes!!
+That made it work.** (And to double-check, I also tried using the new dependencies in the official cambium, and it broke it.)
+So for some reason, something in the official cambium repo seems incompatible with RedwoodJS v9.
+Talk about bad luck 😅 I suppose that's on me as I'm trying to learn an experimental version of Redwood.
+I'd be curious to understand what exactly the problem is, but I suppose I'd need to dig extremely deep as it can be something in Redwood internals.
+For a Part 2 of this post, I'll think how to proceed in a better way.
+Also, there might be multiple different angles to Redwood than just the RSC, which I intend to explore.
+Till next time! 👋🏻

+> While using the `yarn rw` command, I noticed there's `rw studio`.
+I tried it out and wow!!
+It seems to be an admin panel with some general observability, api schema validation + playground etc. I'm definitely putting a pin in that!